 Bojnice Castle in Slovakia is commonly used as a site to film fairy tales and movies with supernatural elements.
 The castle was originally built in wood, but refinished in stone.

 Power House of Boldt Castle in Thousand Islands New York, USA (yes, a castle in the USA).
-The castle currently serves as a museum to show how electrical power was obtained in the early 1900’s.
+Although this is a photo of the nearby boat house that is just as beautiful, the actual castle currently serves as a museum to show how electrical power was obtained in the early 1900’s.

 Eltz Castle, Germany